Zarna0711/Fraudulent_Activity_Detection_in_Healthcare_Insurance_Claims/README.md

 Claim-level, ensemble-validated fraud-pattern detection on CMS DE-SynPUF inpatient claims.
-A ground-up redesign of an earlier rule-level pipeline — see `docs/METHODOLOGY.md` for exactly what changed and why.
+A ground-up redesign of an earlier rule-level pipeline — see the "Honest limitations" section below for exactly what changed and why.
 Built and run end-to-end against real CMS DE-SynPUF Inpatient Claims (Sample 2) data.

 ## Pipeline